-Pupils with special educational needs often require additional time, patience and support to learn at school.
-A teaching assistant with special education needs training dedicates their time to assist these children.
-Working closely with them to ensure they get more out of each lesson.
+Pupils with Special Educational Needs (SEN) often require additional time, patience, and support to learn at school.
+A Teaching Assistant with special education needs training dedicates their time to assist children and young adults, working closely with them to ensure they get more out of each lesson.
 There is no doubt that a Special Education Teaching Assistant is a pivotal figure in a pupil’s learning journey.

-Together with the teacher, you create a safe, stimulating and supportive learning environment.
+Together with the Teacher, you create a safe, stimulating, and supportive learning environment.
 Once you have finished your Special Educational Needs courses, you’ll work closely with many children, gaining their trust and getting to know each individually.
-Recognising and appreciating their unique personalities and working hard to make school a positive and rewarding experience.
+This enables you to recognise and appreciate their unique personalities and work hard to make school a positive and rewarding experience.

 The Role Day to Day